willianscsilva/libpfp/README.md

 # LibPFP #
 ## Python library for PHP Programmers ##

+The LibPFP is an implementation of the Php functions in  Python.

+Is an library of general purpose and free.

 When you clone the repository, you can already using and enjoying this library as a module, see the test file "test_pfp_string.py" which will serve as an example of use.

 To use this library as an extension of Python is required: